Written in 2013 by Maggie Lin

 To top it off, recent controversies in both Russia and Qatar have brought up major concerns over the well-being and rights of both workers and citizens of both nations.
-Russia is hosting the 2014 Winter Olympics in Sochi, but recent anti-gay laws have tainted the Olympics’ credibility of equality , and lead many to wonder if this is a prelude to the 2018 World Cup.
+Russia hosted the 2014 Winter Olympics in Sochi, but anti-gay laws have tainted the Olympics’ credibility of equality , and lead many to wonder if this is a prelude to the 2018 World Cup.
 Qatar also has anti-gay laws, but considering that FIFA has the power to temporarily override national laws during World Cup (as previously mentioned in the case of 2010 South Africa), FIFA could force Russia and Qatar to temporarily suspend of the anti-gay laws during the World Cups .
 While that does not create any permanent solutions, it is still something to consider.

 Additionally, accounts of horrific working conditions and forced labor leading to death in Qatar has angered many who have outright suggested the possibility of moving the 2022 World Cup to the United States .
 Similarly in 2010, South African workers went on strike over terribly long hours and minimal pay .
 Unfortunately, the above comic is a social commentary of the awful irony that Qatari laborers, many whom do not have the ability to leave the country, are working in the deadly heat to build an air-conditioned stadium for FIFA.
 Although it is somewhat late for the 2018 World Cup to be moved, there is still plenty of time for the 2022 World Cup.
 In addition, if it were to be moved to the United States, the infrastructure is already in place, so the three-year delay would not be much of a concern.
 However, knowing FIFA’s history, they will likely come up with some excuse or another and delay the decision until it is too late to move the 2022 World Cup from Qatar.